datasciencedojo/meetup/r_visualization_with_power_bi/README.md

 # Introduction to R Visualizations in Microsoft Power BI

-GitHub Repository for the 03/15/2017 Meetup titled "[Introduction to R Visualizations in Microsoft Power BI](https://www.meetup.com/Data-Science-Dojo-Toronto/events/237952698/)".
+GitHub Repository for the 03/15/2017 and 04/05/2017 Meetups titled "Introduction to R Visualizations in Microsoft Power BI.
+First held in [Toronto](https://www.meetup.com/Data-Science-Dojo-Toronto/events/237952698/)" and subsequently in [Redmond](https://www.meetup.com/data-science-dojo/events/237941790/).

 These materials make extensive use of Microsoft's [Wide World Importers](https://github.com/Microsoft/sql-server-samples/releases/tag/wide-world-importers-v1.0) SQL Server 2016 sample database.